chrisrabus/BR-lego_sorting_machine/README.md

-# BR-lego_sorting_machine
+# BavarianRobotics - LEGO sorting machine
-open source project building a lego block sorting machine
+This is my first open source project.
+The project includes all information to build a lego block sorting machine.